 Emergency electrical safety tips from Maui Electric Company

-KAHULUI, Oct.
-15, 2014 - As Maui County prepares for Tropical Storm Ana, Maui Electric Company wants to remind customers that electricity can be dangerous and electrical safety should never be taken for granted, especially during an emergency situation.
+KAHULUI, August 28, 2015 - With the approach of Hurricane Ignacio to Hawaii, Maui Electric Company wants to remind customers that electricity can be dangerous and electrical safety should never be taken for granted, especially during an emergency situation.
 Maui Electric urges customers to consider the following safety measures before, during and after a disaster or power outage:

-- Turn off and unplug all unnecessary electric equipment and appliances until the storm has passed or until power is restored.
+- Before a storm hits or if there is a power outage, unplug all unnecessary electric equipment and appliances until the storm has passed or until power is restored.

 - Should you need to evacuate, take emergency supplies and remember to shut off electricity at the main breaker or switch.